timothypratley/reanimated/README.md

 which conflicts with the lifecycle that React imposes on them.
 Reanimated avoids this problem by making animation part of your UI definition.

+Reanimated is my opinionated claim that reaction closures are simpler and more expressive than React's existing animation capabilities.

 ## Examples